mzembron/mrs_tasks/README.md

-# Task allocation and management framework for multi-robot system
+# Distributed task allocation and management for multi-robot system

-Task allocation framework for heterogenous multi-robot systems.
-Introduces mechanisms to decompose, allocate, schedule, plan tasks & more...

-## 🚧 Work is in progress 🚧